smartdevicelink/sdl_core_guides/docs/Transport Manager Programming/index.md

 #### Transport Adapter Structure

-Figure 3 represents the structure of a Transport Adapter

 |||
-Figure 3
+Figure 3: Transport Adapter UML Diagram
 ![TA](./assets/ta.png)
 |||

 ### Transport Adapter Workers

 The Device Scanner is responsible for scanning for new devices to connect with.
 When a device is found, this worker is responsible for alerting the Transport Adapter, as well as alerting the Transport Manager via the Transport Adapter Listener.
 Next, the Transport Manager will instruct the Transport Adapter to connect with the devices.

 The Client Connection Listener implements receiving a connection that is originated by a device.
 This will typically wait for connection from a device, then establish that connection, finally alerting the Transport Manager via the Transport Manager Listener of the newly connected device and app IDs.

 The Server Connection Factory implements a connection that is originated from Core.
 For example, Core reaches out to a predefined web address to start a cloud application.
 This type of communication requires that the Transport Adapter knows of the device and application in advance.
 When this connection is created, the Transport Adapter will alert the Transport Manager of the new devices and applications in a similar fashion to other workers.

 Depending on what your type of transport is, whether Core will be the server or the client, you will likely implement either the Client Connection Listener or the Server Connection Factory.